MrMarsellus/defcon-network-inspector/README.md

 - The systemd service runs as the configured `DEFCON_USER`.
 - Historical node data in `history.json` is retained for 30 days by default.
-- `history.json` starts with a `_meta` placeholder section before node entries are added.
+- `history.json` includes a `_meta` section with pruning metadata.
 - RPC calls use a timeout so stuck CLI calls do not hang the analyzer indefinitely.
-- Repeated analyzer failures are no longer ignored forever; the runner exits after multiple consecutive failures so systemd can restart it cleanly.
+- Repeated analyzer failures are counted and the runner exits after multiple consecutive failures so systemd can restart it cleanly.
 - A health state file is written to `/var/lib/defcon-network-inspector/health.json`.
 - If `history.json` becomes corrupt, the tool attempts to preserve it as a timestamped `.corrupt-*` backup before rebuilding a clean history file.
+- The analyzer keeps snapshots and generated reports bounded by retention settings.
+- The background runner rotates `analyzer.log` when it exceeds the configured size limit and deletes old log files by age.

 ## Main report outputs